Loan Forgiveness, Cancellation and Discharge

 |New York State 'Get on Your Feet' Loan Forgiveness Program||The Get on Your Feet Loan Forgiveness Program allows students who graduate from a college or university located in NYS in 2014-15 or thereafter, continue to live in NYS upon college graduation, earn less than $50,000 per year, participate in either the federal Pay As You Earn (PAYE) or eligible Income Based Repayment (IBR) program, and apply within two years of graduating from college to be eligible to have their federal income-based repayment plan commitment covered for two years. |

-The program application period will be open in early June.
+The program application period will be open soon.
 Check back for more information.

 |Federal Loan Forgiveness Programs|

 The Teacher Loan Forgiveness Program is intended to encourage individuals to enter and continue in the teaching profession.
 If you teach fulltime for five complete and consecutive academic years in certain elementary and secondary schools and educational service agencies that serve low-income families, and meet other qualifications, you may be eligible for forgiveness of up to a combined total of $17,500 on your Direct Subsidized and Unsubsidized Loans and your Subsidized and Unsubsidized Federal Stafford Loans.

 The Public Service Loan Forgiveness Program is intended to encourage individuals to enter and continue to work full time in public service jobs.
 Borrowers may qualify for forgiveness of the remaining balance of their Direct Loans after they have made 120 qualifying payments on those loans while employed full time by certain public service employers.